Computer Science MComp

 Why study this course?

-Our dedicated student welfare advisor is available to provide support, for example, if you are feeling down, overwhelmed or struggling to adjust to student life.
+Our dedicated student welfare advisor provides support - for example, if you are feeling down, overwhelmed or struggling to adjust to student life.

-In this ever-evolving field there is no shortage of subjects to explore.
-You’ll be encouraged to experiment with speech recognition, voice synthesis, text summarisation, translation… to name a few.
+In this ever-evolving field there are no shortage of subjects to explore, and you will have the chance to experiment with cutting-edge technologies to develop your skills.
+These include speech recognition, voice synthesis, text summarisation, and machine learning to name a few.

-The main focus of your third year is a dissertation project, where you’ll enjoy scope for creative and intellectual exploration.
+On top of these specialised modules, the focus of your third year is a dissertation project, where you will have scope for creative and intellectual exploration through a year long individual project guided by one of your lecturers.

-This course is accredited by the British Computer Society.
-The courses fully meet the requirements for Chartered Information Technology Professional and Chartered Engineer.
+This course is accredited by the British Computer Society (BCS).
+It fully meets the requirements for Chartered Information Technology Professional (CITP) and Chartered Engineer (CEng).

 Modules